suncoast-devs/handbook/lessons/full-stack-build-an-app/34-deployment.md

 - `heroku config:set JWT_KEY="MY RANDOM STRING OF LETTERS AND NUMBERS TO USE FOR A KEY"`

-If you are using a third party API you can set any configuration as such:
+If you are using a third-party API you can set any configuration as such:

 - `heroku config:set THIRD_PARTY_KEY_NAME="THIRD PARTY KEY VALUE"`